 - High sugar diets (combined with inactivity)

 - Family history and genetics

-- Ethnicity (African-Americans, Hispanics, and American Indians are especially susceptible, though the reason is unknown)
+- Ethnicity (African-Americans, Latinos, and Native Americans are especially susceptible, though the reason is unclear)

 - Age (people over 45 are far more likely to develop diabetes)